Sexually Transmitted Infections

-Risk is present in rural and urban areas of Bhutan.
+Risk is present in urban and rural areas of Sudan.

 Parasitic worms are organisms that can live and replicate in the gastrointestinal system.
 These soil-transmitted helminths (hookworms, roundworms, whipworms) are transmitted through the fecal-oral route as a result of poor sanitary practices.
 The most common infections that can affect travellers are Ascariasis, Hookworm, and Trichuriasis which are Neglected Tropical Diseases (NTDs)*.